Elrashid/INF502_JAN2023_A2/README.md

+#Run

+INF502_JAN2023_A2.ipynb

+The code is modified to work with google colab without docker

-# Why Can GPT Learn In-Context?
+## Why Can GPT Learn In-Context?
 This repository contains the implementation of ACL 2023 Findings paper "Why Can GPT Learn In-Context?
 Language Models Implicitly Perform Gradient Descent as Meta-Optimizers".

 ## Installation